 We have decided it is time to take a much needed break from our charity work.
 There are a few reasons for this but the main one being that we would like to start living again.
 Life has moved on for us all now.
-I am writing a book!
 I am also looking at maybe teaching again but we’ll see.
 Dave is socialising with his friends which is really lovely to see.
 Katy was always a daddy’s girl you see, I know he has really found life without her very tough as we all have of course.
 Charley is becoming a teenager and is already into make up and boys!
 She is also starting to grieve a little.
 It is absolutely paramount to us that we give her our full attention as she is guided through these next few years.
 Before you know it there will be GCSE’s to study for and we very strongly feel that our focus should be on her education and her general well being.
 She will learn tough life lessons and the consequences that her actions can have on herself and others.
 We are lucky to have a child that made it this far so we want to get it right.
-Scarlet starts school this year but hasn’t even been baptised yet!
-I must get this sorted but we have been too busy to concentrate on it before as it requires quite a commitment that we couldn’t give at the time.
-We will now though.
+Scarlet started school and is really loving it!

 The past few years have been truly amazing and we are certainly not disappearing forever.
-The charity will still run as normal but we will not be actively fundraising ourselves.
+The charity will still run as normal but we will not be actively fundraising ourselves until we feel ready to return.
 My health has suffered as a result from the stress of my workload and i owe it to myself and my family to get back on track both physically and emotionally.

 We do hope you all understand where we are now.
 We don’t want the charity to close but we do need to move out of the sadness now.
 Sometimes the grief can just be too much for us at times and although we try to support each other it doesn’t help our own health and well being.
 Taking a break feels right.
 We want to move forward in life and ultimately be happy again.
 Katy would want this.
 Our family and friends have worried about us.
 We are not the same people that started this journey, we are all so different now.
 It is time to get to know ourselves and to live life to its fullest.

 In the last 4 years we have found ourselves at Downing Street meeting with some very important people.
 We have communicated by letter with David Cameron and HRH The Duchess Of Cornwall and even received private donations.
 Our story has been told in almost every national newspaper and reached right across the world.
 We have had a regular presence in the local and national media stations too!
-To date we have raised over £1M towards brain tumour research which we are so very proud of.
-I have also won an award for being the EVA’s Inspirational Women of the year 2014.
-I have fought with local council departments and engaged with councillors, MP’s, MEP’s and had promises made and broken time and again.
+To date we have raised over £1.1M towards brain tumour research which we are so very proud of.
+Paula won the EVA’s Inspirational Women of the year in 2014 and was a Pride of Britain Finalist.
+We have fought with local council departments and engaged with councillors, MP’s, MEP’s and had promises made and broken time and again.
 Our fabulous team have organised and run the most fantastic fun filled events and local businesses have rallied around to help as much as they can.
-We have literally climbed the highest free standing mountain and cycled the length and breadth of the UK to raise as much money as possible.
+We have literally climbed the highest free standing mountain, cycled the length and breadth of the UK and trekked China to raise as much money as possible.
 We have had wonderful celebrity and charity support but most importantly we have had YOUR support throughout.
 Our social media pages reached over 116000 people with its best post!
 I just don’t know what more we can do right now.